At 199M, Twitter logs 20% user growth as pandemic posts surge

-San Francisco, April 30 (IANS) Twitter now has 199 million average monetisable daily active users (mDAU), a 20 per cent growth (year-on-year), driven by ongoing product improvements and global conversation around the pandemic.
+San Francisco: Twitter now has 199 million average monetisable daily active users (mDAU), a 20 per cent growth (year-on-year), driven by ongoing product improvements and global conversation around the pandemic.

 The micro-blogging platform reported $1.04 billion in revenue for the Q1 2021, up 28 per cent (on-year), and a net income of $68 million.
 The advertising revenue reached $899 million, an increase of 32 per cent.